ReallyGoodSmarts/datanews-rig-demo/README.md

 - Deploy it to a production site
 - Deploy it to a dev site
 - Use a CSS/JS packager
-- Use Svelte to format the map, header, etc.
 - Have the map update every day ... automatically
 - Use Pym.js to make it embeddable
 - Can I get the data into Datasette?